booch/presentations/Architecture-Big-and-Small/slides.md

 - This is **the** book that first used the term "pattern" in this way
     - 253 patterns

+- Patterns is one of the main topics of this talk
+    - I'll get more in depth on this later

 ---
 class: single-image